 I started working as an assistant to a cutting edge designer at a Sonoma based Landscape Design & Architecture firm.
 I really enjoyed using rare and unusual plants in home and corporate gardens and I got exposed to the simple elegance of modern design.
 While working part time as an assistant designer, I got my C-27 California Landscape Contractors license and started a small business doing Garden Care and Design.

 For a few years I worked at both jobs.
 Learning modern design as an assistant, and utilizing my maintenance experience to facilitate design oversights for large commercial Marin and Napa gardens with more modern themes.
 At the same time I worked on my company building my own design style.
-I like to think of as natural style with a traditional and low maintenance back bone of trees and shrubs.
+I like to think of as natural style with enhance color and a low maintenance structured planting of trees and shrubs.
 Sustainable, and dynamic.

 I believe by drawing from nature and being open to the details of the ecology of a site we can use a vast selection of plants to create garden that are beautiful and in tune with nature in a way that will guarantee their success and longevity in the long run and for decades of growth.
 Out of this Nature’s Designs was born.